Planning Your Coursework

 Academic Strengths and Capability

-The “right” schedule for completing pre-dental coursework along with requirements for one’s major depends on one’s individual circumstances, preparation, interests, and capabilities.
+The “right” schedule for completing pre-veterinary coursework along with requirements for one’s major depends on one’s individual circumstances, preparation, interests, and capabilities.
 As you map out which particular courses to take and when to take them, consider the strength of your high school preparation in various course subjects.
 Also note that:

 - Science courses with labs require extra time in class each week.